OliverDrechsler/PiCam_API/README.md

 # PiCam API

-## Simple Raspberry Pi Zero Camera Flask REST-API
+## Simple Raspberry Pi Zero Camera Flask REST-API and makes use of libcamera

 This project is still under `dev`!!!